Maghnie/docs/aedifion.io/security/README.md

 We are convinced that digitization, and, in particular, the use of cloud and IoT technology, are key to enable and implement resource-conserving, energy-efficient, and user-expanding solutions.
 In this process, security and data protection are not _nice-to-have,_ but a non-negotiable requirement that must be addressed and built into the design of IT systems right from the start.

-That is why aedifion commits to permanently guarantee highest security and data protection standards.
-If at any time there is any uncertainty about the function of our services, the guarantee of security and data protection, you are welcome to [contact](../../contact.md) us with your questions at any time.
+That is why aedifion commits to permanently guarantee the highest security and data protection standards.
+If at any point there is any uncertainty about the function of our services, the guarantee of security and data protection, you are welcome to [contact](../../contact.md) us with your questions at any time.

-And, we are willing to walk the talk: aedifion is currently in the process of obtaining TÜV certification for the aedifion.io platform.
+Moreover, we walk the talk: aedifion is currently in the process of obtaining TÜV certification for the aedifion.io platform.

-_This documentation continues with a our products aedifion.analytics and .controls._